neural1977/deep_learning_lessons/README.md

-# Deep Learning Lessons Private Repository
+# Deep Learning Lessons
-Private Repository for Deep Learning Lessons
+Slides and Exercises for the Deep Learning Course